 - Salt and pepper to taste

 - Preheat the oven to 350 F. Spray the bottom and sides of a 9 x 13-inch casserole dish with butter-flavored cooking spray.
-Mix the eggs, milk, evaporated milk, salt, and pepper in a medium-sized bowl
+Mix the eggs, milk, evaporated milk, salt, and pepper in a medium-sized bowl.
+Add salt and pepper to taste.
+Set aside.

 - Cook pasta according to package instructions, and while it is still hot, add the sliced butter and sour cream.